-- 1 In the NetBackup policy Attributes tab, select the VMware policy type. - 2 On the VMware tab, select the VMware backup host. - 3 Optional: for BLIB, select Enable block-level incremental backup. - 4 Select Enable file recovery from VM backup.

-More information is available on the VMware options.

-See "Backup options on the VMware tabVMware backup options" on page 73.

-- 5 Click OK.

-- 6 On the Schedules tab, select Differential Incremental Backup or Cumulative Incremental Backup.

-- 7 Fill in the Clients tab.
+- In the NetBackup policy Attributes tab, select the VMware policy type. - 2 On the VMware tab, select the VMware backup host. - 3 Optional: for BLIB, select Enable block-level incremental backup. - Select Enable file recovery from VM backup. - More information is available on the VMware options. - See "Backup options on the VMware tab" on page 73. - Click OK.
+5 - On the Schedules tab, select Differential Incremental Backup or Cumulative Incremental Backup. - 7 Fill in the Clients tab.